PJ64/event_sourcing_kinesis/README.md

 cdk synth
 ```

 After the synth command has generated the template use the  **cdk deploy** command to deploy the template to AWS CloudFormation and build the stack.
+You will be prompted to confirm the deployment with y/n.

 ```bash
 cdk deploy